About

 Derek Benham, Ashton Palacios, Philip Lundrigan, Joshua G. Mangelson

-3D Reconstruction of Reefs using Autonomous Surface Vessels and an Analysis of Chain vs 3D Rugosity Measurement Robustness
+Full Paper3D Reconstruction of Reefs using Autonomous Surface Vessels and an Analysis of Chain vs 3D Rugosity Measurement Robustness

 Derek Benham, Aaron Newman, Kalai Ellis, Richard Gill, and Joshua G. Mangelson